projectsesame/sesame/site/content/docs/v1.19.0/config/health-checks.md

 ## TCP Proxy Health Checking

-Contour also supports TCP health checking and can be configured with various settings to tune the behavior.
+Sesame also supports TCP health checking and can be configured with various settings to tune the behavior.

 During TCP health checking Envoy will send a connect-only health check to the upstream Endpoints.
 It is important to note that these are health checks which Envoy implements and are separate from any